lakmalp/mcgsis-server/readme.md

 ## Contributing

-Thank you for considering contributing to the SIS!
-For the moment, SIS is not open for modifications.
+Thank you for considering contributing to the SIMS!
+For the moment, SIMS is not open for modifications.
 But we plan to make it available for others to optimize and add features.

 ## License

-The SIS is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The SIMS is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).